-Electronic Delay reporting (eDR) gives information on delays which have already occurred, but not on events which are currently happening or which will affect the train in the future.
-Information affecting currently-unfolding or future events must be made by cell phone or other designated and available means, when practicable.
+The eDR app gives information on delays which have already occurred, but not on events which are currently happening, or which will affect the train in the future.
+Information affecting currently unfolding or future events must be made by cell phone or other designated and available means, when practicable.